CCIEA-esr/CCIEA-uploader/README.md

 ### Code

-The code in this repository consists of GitHub actions and a Quarto Document written in R and OJS.
+The code in this repository consists of GitHub actions to assemble information an updates from Google Spreadsheets and Drive, and a Quarto Website written in R and OJS.

-The basic code flow is as follows:

 <img src="README_files/figure-commonmark/mermaid-figure-1.png"
 style="width:7in;height:8.55in" />